teleivo/lfcstraining/README.md

 4. create an LVM specifying the exact physical extents which should be used
 5. create a striped/linear LVM

 ## Configuring swap partitions
+1. create swap partition on /dev/sdc1 and auto mount on boot

 ## File attributes
 ## Finding files on the filesystem
 ## Formatting filesystems